 - Make sure you wear a helmet between the Rohtang Pass and Koksar.
 The shooting stones are reality and scary.

-- Police Check post in Koksar will verify your documents.
+- The police Check post in Koksar will verify your documents.

 - There is one shop which repairs tier right after the Koksar Bridge.

 - There are plenty of homestays available in Sissu ranging between Rs.
 300 to Rs.
 1000/-.
-There are a couple of hotels as well for some extra comfort if you seek for.
+There are a couple of hotels as well for some extra comfort.

 Day 3: Sissu to Darcha

-The ride to Darcha was among the easiest we had done till now with a great road, negligible climb and a lot of action around.
-The bikers kept bowing down at us in respect which definitely kept us moving forward and locals would be up for every help we would seek.
+The ride to Darcha was among the easiest we had done till now with a great road, negligible climb, and a lot of action around.
+The bikers kept bowing down at us in respect which kept us moving forward, and locals would be up for every help we would seek.

-You will be thanking for all that training for Manali Leh cycling expedition you did while doing short rides around home.
+You will be thanking for all that training for the Manali Leh cycling expedition you did while doing short rides around the home.

 Day 3 – Important Tips